phuonganh171/dlhm/README.md

 | `hierarchy_output/<TAKE>_hierarchy_qwen27b.html` | Static hierarchy HTML viewer |
 | `<TAKE>_hierarchy_video_sync_qwen27b.html` | Interactive video-synced player |

+### The JSON files under `hierarchy_output/` are the annotations that will be used as ground truth for model later.

 ## Interactive web viewer

 ```bash